intelsdi-x/fpga-nova/README.rst

 * ``compute/manager`` - triggers methods from ``fpga`` module to program/erase
   FPGA

-Nova-docker driver (from liberty branch), was adapted to accept list of devices, file: ``novadocker/virt/docker/driver.py``.
+Nova-docker driver, was adapted to accept list of devices, file: ``novadocker/virt/docker/driver.py``.

 All actions regarding interaction with the FPGA going through the command line utility, which interface is described in next section.